mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/navigation.rst

 You can :ref:`tag <tag_management>` brush presets via the :ref:`brush_preset_docker`, check out the resource overview page to know more about tagging in general.

 If you call up the pop-up palette again, you can click the wrench icon, and select the tag.
 In fact, you can make multiple tags and switch between them.
-When you need more than ten presets, go into :menuselection:`Settings --> configure Krita --> general --> favorite presets` and change the number of presets from 10 to something you feel comfortable.
+When you need more than ten presets, go into :menuselection:`Settings --> Configure Krita --> General --> Favorite presets` and change the number of presets from 10 to something you feel comfortable.